Frequently Asked Questions

 A: Sometimes it helps to reboot your Android device, sign back into the ALC app and then send a message to dispatch asking them to re-offer the trip.

 A: If you are servicing a non-school trip, you may contact dispatch at 877.225.5672 to transmit the data necessary for ALC to compensate you for the trip.
-If you are servicing a school trip, please call the school phone number related to the district you are servicing.
+If you are servicing a school trip, please call the ALC dispatch school phone number at 877.225.7750 or the ALC district specific phone number related to the district you are servicing.

 A: Our goal is to call you back within five minutes.
 We suggest that you call back into dispatch if you have not received a call back after ten minutes.
 If you are having any type of emergency, we suggest you push your Emergency button in the ALC app and call into dispatch.

 A: "Night Prior Business Opportunities" are potential trips that are identified near your desired service area that are tentatively reserved to be offered to you the following day.
 There is no guarantee that "Night Prior Business Opportunities" are actually offered to you the following day because changes sometimes occur.
 If the tentative reserved trips are formally offered to you the following day, it is still your own choice to accept, reject or not respond to the offers.

 A: Call ALC during evening hours and speak with a dispatch operator.
 There may be a waiting list if other transportation providers have filled the Night Prior Business Opportunities list, or there may not be an opportunity for your desired service area.

 A: No. Night Prior Business Opportunities are potential trips that are identified near your desired service are that are tentatively reserved to be offered to you the following day.
 There is no guarantee that Night Prior Business Opportunities are actually offered to you the following day because changes sometimes occur.
 If the tentatively reserved trips are formally offered to you the following day, it is still your own choice to accept, reject or not respond to the offers.